Frequently asked questions

 - be aged 35 years or under at the time of the application close date

-- be working in a farm business in Victoria at least three days per week, and have been doing this work for at least the past three months
+- be working in a food and fibre farm business in Victoria at least three days per week for the past three months

 - have at least two years of total experience on-farm, and